 One of the key benefits associated with the Scheme identified in the Selwyn - Te Waihora Zone Solutions Package was a reduction in the volume of groundwater utilised for irrigation across the Central Plains area, due to substitution with water derived from alpine sources (i.e., run-of-river and storage takes from the Rakaia and Waimakariri Rivers).
 The reduction in groundwater abstraction was expected to result in positive benefits associated with an increase in groundwater storage and correspondingly higher flows in lowland streams.
-A target of an 80% reduction in the volume of groundwater abstraction across the Rakaia-Selwyn and Selwyn-Waimakariri allocation zones was identified in the Selwyn-Waihora Zone ZIP Addendum.
+A target of an 80% reduction in the volume of groundwater abstraction across the Rakaia-Selwyn and Selwyn-Waimakariri allocation zones was identified in the Selwyn-Waihora Zone ZIP Addendum (i.e., this aims to reduce groundwater usage to less than 20% of the allocated volume).